anacierdem/libdragon-docker/README.md

 This is a wrapper for a docker container to make managing the libdragon toolchain easier.
 It has the additional advantage that libdragon toolchain and library can be installed on a per-project basis instead of managing system-wide installations.

 > [!NOTE]
 > I've started this project a few years before [devcontainers](https://containers.dev/) were a thing.
-The cli still works and provides minor additional functionality, but if you already have a containerized environment, I suggest using a devcontainer instead.
+The cli still works and provides minor additional functionality, but if you already have a containerized environment, I suggest giving devcontainers a try instead.
 It is doing essentially the same thing.
-You can find more info in [`libdragon` devcontainer](#libdragon-configuration) section.
-I'll continue to improve that configuration to make it a compelling alternative.
+See the [template](https://github.com/anacierdem/libdragon-template) to get up and running.

 ## Prerequisites